rd--/jssc3/help/essay/superscript.md

-# JavaScript SuperCollider
+## Superscript

-[JavaScript SuperCollider](https://rd.slavepianos.org/t/jssc3) is a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) library for interacting with the [SuperCollider](http://audiosynth.com/) real-time synthesiser.
+SuperScript (Precision Software, 1985) is a word processor for Commodore 64 computers.

 ## Synthesiser controls